 If you update the 32-bit version of Windows 7 or 8 (8.1) to Windows 10, you’ll get the 32-bit version of the new OS in the end.
-Some devices come with 32-bit operating system preinstalled, though their processors support Windows 10 64-bit as well.
+Some devices come with a 32-bit operating system preinstalled, though their processors support Windows 10 64-bit as well.
 Therefore, you can change to this OS.
 It will be very well-timed, especially if you have already installed more system memory for your computer.
-In this article we will tell you how to change Windows 10 32-bit into its 64-bit version.
+In this article, we will tell you how to change Windows 10 32-bit into its 64-bit version.

 Installing Windows 10 x64 instead of its 32-bit version